 Quick!
 Name this cocktail.
 I’m at a loss for what to call it.
 It’s not quite a sparkler, fizz or smash.
 It’s also not a daiquiri, which is made with rum, or a bee’s knees, although it’s close (this little pink number is made with vodka instead of gin).
-I’m not sure it qualifies as a martini, either, and let’s definitely not throw -tini on the end, which we all know is code for syrupy sweet, girly drinks.
+It doesn’t qualify as a martini, either, and let’s definitely not throw -tini on the end, which we all know is code for syrupy sweet, girly drinks.

 Maybe I should pause to tell you what this drink is, precisely.
 It is composed of freshly squeezed Ruby Red grapefruit juice, vodka, a splash of lemon, a sprig of rosemary and just enough honey simple syrup to make it irresistible.
 It is: fresh, pretty and pink, but not so sweet that a dude would refuse it.
 A gussied-up version of my rosemary gin fizz.
 Light and refreshing but packs a punch, which makes it perfect for the holiday season.